Islc12/OkeusStrike/README.md

 8. Give option to use MAC address spoofing
 9. Give option to use a custom wordlist
 10. Reveal hidden SSID's
+11. Create a log file that documents each step taken during the audit for future reference when writing your report

+MUCH LATER ON - potential useful features
+1. Add a location tracking feature to document GPS coordinates of where the audit was performed
+    - This could be a useful feature if performing an audit on a large scale such as a warehouse or campus
+2. Create a floor plan layout feature to map out the location of the audit
+    - This could be a useful feature when performing to show exact location of the audit
+    - Shows AP overlay locations on the floor plan
+    - Shows AP signal strength on the floor plan